ryanlmcbride/php-homework-assignment-1/README.md

 # PHP Homework Assignment 1
-Due May 2nd, 2020

-##Build a front-end webpage that will ask for username and password after the user clicks submit (Hint: Give the button the name submit)
+## Build a front-end webpage that will ask for username and password after the user clicks submit (Hint: Give the button the name submit.)
 ## Add this PHP script to the top of your webpage and try logging in!

 # How to submit our assignment: